Normal1One/api_final_yatube/README.md

 ### Yatube API

-The project is an API for the Yatube site
+The project is an API for the Yatube website

-### Как запустить проект:
+### How to launch the project:

 Clone the repository and navigate to it on the command line: